martinring/thesis/src/5-Partitioning.md

 *how many* and *which* variables are fixed.
 For this, we first state a formal criterion describing an optimal solution to this problem.
-Based on that, a cost function is defined which can be used to employ stochastic and heuristic methods in order to eventually determine solutions optimized for this goal.
+Based on that, a cost function is defined which can be used to employ stochastic and heuristic methods in order to eventually determine solutions optimised for this goal.

 Using a proof-of-concept implementation based on evolutionary algorithms, we were able to confirm the potential of the proposed methodology.
 In fact,